 Mention business planning and people often think about written plans--the tangible products.
 The leap is natural, but it is also problematic.
 It short circuits the process of developing the plan, which is where many nonprofits find the greater value.

 The business-planning process offers a nonprofit’s decision makers a rare opportunity to step back and look at their organization as a whole.
-It is a time to connect the dots between mission and programs, to specify the resources that will be required to deliver those programs, and to establish performance measures that allow everyone to understand whether the desired results are being achieved.
-As a result, it encourages strategic thinking, not only while the plan is being created, but also thereafter, as implementation leads to new challenges and the need to make new decisions and tradeoffs.
+Business planning creates a time to connect the dots between mission and programs, to specify the resources that will be required to deliver those programs, and to establish performance measures that allow everyone to understand whether the desired results are being achieved.
+As a result, business planning encourages strategic thinking, not only while the plan is being created, but also thereafter, as implementation leads to new challenges and the need to make new decisions and tradeoffs.

 To illustrate, consider the experience of MY TURN, Inc. (aMerica’s Youth Teenage Unemployment Reduction Network), a Brockton, Massachusetts-based nonprofit acclaimed for its work with at-risk youth in small, urban communities.
 In 2003, the Edna McConnell Clark Foundation approached MY TURN about expanding the reach of its proven programs.
 Over a six-month period, MY TURN’s management team engaged with the Bridgespan Group in a rigorous business-planning process.
 They established a sharper definition of the population they wanted to serve, identified aspects of the program model they needed to supplement, and prioritized a list of potential expansion sites.
 They also developed firm estimates of how much the new initiatives were going to cost and laid out a detailed timeline for getting the work done.